-River miles are used to identify the locations of various sites along the river.
-River mile 0 is at the confluence of the Clarion River and the Allegheny River (Clarion River Mouth).
+River Miles are used to identify the locations of various sites along the river.
+River Mile 0 is at the confluence of the Clarion River and the Allegheny River.
+Lettered items identify the locations of Points of Interest that are not adjacent to the river.